RxAbdoo/antique-mobile/README.md

+#Antique
-Online auctions system built using java and laravel php framework,using mvc architecture pattern and retrofit uinsg restful api,with recommendation system using python
+##Online auctions system built using java and laravel php framework,using mvc architecture pattern and retrofit uinsg restful api,with recommendation system using python